 All three levels of modularization can work for pump stations in Africa, but the strategy would have to be decided during the design and planning phase of the project.
 Using BIM (bill information modelling) principles during the design of these stations would help the team identify the level of modularization needed.

-2 Modularization for hydrocarbon pipelines: Compressor Stations
+2 Modularization for Hydrocarbon Pipelines: Compressor Stations

-Compressor stations are very similar to pump stations, but they are used to move gas from one point in a pipeline to the next.
+Compressor stations are very similar to pump stations but are used to move gas from one point in a pipeline to the next.
 The big difference between gas and liquid is that liquids cannot compress, and gas can.
-In the gas hydraulics, the compression factor thus needs to be taken into consideration.
-From an infrastructure point of view, compression stations are very similar to pump stations and they have the same general layout.
+In gas hydraulics, the compression factor thus needs to be taken into consideration.
+From an infrastructure point of view, compression stations are very similar to pump stations and have the same general layout.
 The gas that enters the compressors needs to be clean to prevent damage to its structural integrity.
-Furthermore, when gas is compressed and the pressure increases, the temperature of the gas rises.
-This means that usually after the gas has passed through a compressor, it has to be cooled down to a temperature that falls within the design limits of the system.
-Compressors can be electrical, diesel or gas-driven but gas is usually preferred owing to its cheaper burning costs.

-Level 2 and 3 combined: Compressors to be skid based, etc. piping to be installed onsite
+Level 2 and 3 combined: Compressors to be skid-based, etc., piping to be installed onsite

 2.1 Customer Metering Stations (CMS)